 \end{theorem} Notice that, for fixed-partition templates, the above encoding is particularly simple: $\temp(\state)$ and $\tcharfun{f}(\temp)(\state)$ are equivalent to single linear arithmetic expressions over $\tvars$; $g(\state)$ is either a single expression or $\infty$ -- in the latter case, we get an equisatisfiable formula by dropping the always-satisfied constraint $\temp(s) \leq g(\state)$.

-For general templates, one can exploit the partitioning to break it down into multiple inequalities, \ie every inequality becomes a conjunction over implications of linear inequalities over the template variables $\tvars$. \begin{example} Reconsider the template $\temp$ in \Cref{eq:varpartemplexample} on p.~\pageref{eq:varpartemplexample}.
-Moreover, assume a state $\state$ with $\state(\varfailed) = 5$ and $\state(\varsent) = 2$.
-Then, we encode the well-definedness constraint $\temp(\state) \geq 0$ as {
+For general templates, one can exploit the partitioning to break it down into multiple inequalities, \ie every inequality becomes a conjunction over implications of linear inequalities over the template variables $\tvars$. \begin{example} Reconsider template $\temp$ in \cref{eq:varpartemplexample} on p.~\pageref{eq:varpartemplexample} and assume a state $\state$ with $\state(\varfailed) = 5$ and $\state(\varsent) = 2$.
+Then, we encode the well-definedness, $\temp(\state) \geq 0$, as {